yochaigal/cairn/wip/2e/setting.md

 ## Factions
 - Factions rule over one or more **Details**, an entire **Province**, or even a **Domain**.
 - The **Domain** map should reflect the impact of goals being completed or interrupted.
-If the PCs do nothing, the goal succeeds automatically.
+Factions will work to achieve their goals independently.
 - Each faction has a powerful ruler (Lord, Abbot, Warlord, Noble, Zealot), but most of the time PCs will be dealing with their **Seneschals**.

 ### Agendas & Power
 - Factions have **Agendas** (typically 3-4 steps) as well as **Powers** to help acheive them.
-- A faction's **Powers** reflect its influence, resources, wealth, and special features.
+- A faction's **Power** reflect its influence, resources, wealth, and special features.
 - Factions grow their **Power** by completing goals, which in turn accelerates the completion of their **Agenda**.

 ### Example Factions

 #### Earl of White
-##### Powers
+##### Power
 - Fealty of the plains villages and their farms (as detachment, stats as [Bandits](https://cairnrpg.com/resources/monsters/bandit/))
 - Control of significant food stores.
 - **Seneschal**: Personal Chamberlain, stats as [Brigand](https://cairnrpg.com/resources/monsters/brigand/)